Kowal Sentry Integration for Magento 2

 indexer_reindex_all_invalid:30

-After exceeding the limit, Sentry may flag the monitor as unhealthy.
+After the limit is exceeded, Sentry may mark the monitor as problematic.

 Check-in slug prefix